On the rate and on the gravitational wave emission of short and long GRBs: Conclusions

 \item[VII.] {\bf GRFs:} The tidal disruption of the WD by the NS produces a not detectable GW emission \citep[see, e.g.,][]{2009PhRvD..80b4006P}.

 \end{enumerate}

 We have recalled in the introduction that the simultaneous detection rate of GWs and GRBs have been estimated up to now in the literature only in the case of S-GRFs, in which no BH is formed but instead the merger of the two NSs leads to a MNS.
-Indeed, it can be seen that the recent GW detection rate estimated by \citet{2016JCAP...11..056P} of short bursts at aLIGO design sensitivity (see Table 1 there), 0.04--15~yr$^{-1}$, is consistent with the one of S-GRFs estimated in this work, $\dot{N}_{\rm GW} = 0.1$--0.2~yr$^{-1}$ (see Table~\ref{tab:summary}).
-This represents the most favorable case for the possible GW detection by aLIGO of NS-NS merger which however does not lead to a BH formation but to a MNS.
+Indeed, it can be seen that the recent GW detection rate estimated by \citet{2016JCAP...11..056P} of short bursts at Advanced LIGO design sensitivity (see Table 1 there), 0.04--15~yr$^{-1}$, is consistent with the one of S-GRFs estimated in this work, $\dot{N}_{\rm GW} = 0.1$--0.2~yr$^{-1}$ (see Table~\ref{tab:summary}).
+This represents the most favorable case for the possible GW detection by Advanced LIGO-Virgo of NS-NS merger which however does not lead to a BH formation but to a MNS.

 We have given in this article, for the first time, a rate for the formation of BHs both in short and long bursts and this is of clear astrophysical relevance.
-Among such bursts producing a BH, the most favorable cases for GW detection are that of U-GRBs from BdHNe with $\dot{N}_{\rm GW} =0.3$--$0.36$~yr$^{-1}$ and those from BH-SN with $\dot{N}_{\rm GW} =0.076$--$0.095$~yr$^{-1}$ (see Table~\ref{tab:summary}).
-These NS-BH merging binaries were unknown in the literature and thus their occurrence and GW detection rates are a definite prediction of this work. {Any detection by LIGO-Virgo of a NS-NS merger or a NS-BH merger will imply a drastic increase of the occurrence rate of events shown here and an examination of the consistency with GRB observations.}
+Among such bursts producing a BH, the most favorable cases for GW detection are those from U-GRBs from BdHNe with $\dot{N}_{\rm GW} =0.08$--$0.09$~yr$^{-1}$ and those from BH-SN with $\dot{N}_{\rm GW} =0.3$--$0.4$~yr$^{-1}$ (see Table~\ref{tab:summary}).
+These NS-BH merging binaries were unknown in the literature and thus their occurrence and GW detection rates are a definite prediction of this work.

+Any detection by Advanced LIGO-Virgo of a NS-NS merger or a NS-BH merger will imply a drastic increase of the occurrence rate of events shown here and an examination of the consistency with GRB observations.

-{We have already given evidence on the unsuitability of the \emph{collapsar} model to explain the GRB observations in \citet{2017arXiv170403821R}.
-We have published a classification on the ground of the current observations of 480 sources with known redshift \citep{2017arXiv170403821R,2016ApJ...832..136R}, which is both necessary and sufficient, as of today, to cover all GRBs observed.
-As the number of sources will increase it is conceivable that the discovery of different systems will be observed and in that case we will be ready for their inclusion in additional sub-classes in our classification scheme.}
+We have already given evidence on the unsuitability of the \emph{collapsar} model to explain the GRB observations in \citet{2018ApJ...852...53R}.
+We have published a classification on the ground of the current observations of 480 sources with known redshift \citep{2018ApJ...852...53R,2016ApJ...832..136R}, which is both necessary and sufficient, as of today, to cover all GRBs observed.
+As the number of sources will increase it is conceivable that the discovery of different systems will be observed and in that case we will be ready for their inclusion in additional subclasses within our classification scheme.

 As we have mentioned the above are estimates based on most favorable conditions for GW emission and realistic $\dot{N}_{\rm GW}$ values will need the assessment of the GW to electromagnetic energy ratio which is necessarily smaller than unity from energy conservation.